mozilla/datazilla/README.md

                       'test_value_summary':{ 'adapter':_getTestValueSummary, 'fields':['test_run_id'] } }
 ```

 The following is an example of a data adapter in the webservice.
-Adapters registered in DATAVIEW_ADAPTERS are automatically called with the SQL procedure path, name, and fullpath found in graphs.json if they need to execute a statement.
-The keys in DATAVIEW_ADAPTERS correspond to the url location /datazilla/views/api/test_values.
+Adapters registered in DATAVIEW_ADAPTERS are automatically called with the SQL procedure path, name, and fullpath found in graphs.json assuming the name of the statement matches the key name in DATAVIEW_ADAPTERS.
+The keys in DATAVIEW_ADAPTERS correspond to url locations, the example adapter below can be reached at /datazilla/views/api/test_values.

 ```python
 def _getTestValues(procPath, procName, fullProcPath, request, gm):